gruntjs/grunt-docs/Contributing.md

 If we can't reproduce the issue, we can't fix it.
 Please list the exact steps required to reproduce the issue.
 Include versions of your OS, Node.js, grunt, etc. Include relevant logs or sample code.

 ## Discussing grunt
-Join the [freenode](http://freenode.net/) IRC #grunt channel.
+Join the [freenode](http://freenode.net/): IRC #grunt channel for general discussion or #grunt-dev for core and plugin development discussion.
 We've got a bot and everything.

 _No private messages, please._